Student Health Insurance

 Generally, the student insurance does not cover dental or vision.
 However, optional dental and vision plans are available for purchase through University Health Plans.
 Click here for more information on dental and vision insurance, including costs and enrollment procedures.
 Please be advised the Student Health Plan does include one eye exam every two years.

-If students miss the waiver deadline, will they be charged for the insurance?
+If students miss the waiver deadline, will they be charged for the Student Health Plan?

-Yes, enrollment and/or waiver forms must be submitted by the waiver deadline for your waiver to be effective.
-Your ability to waive inclusion on the student health insurance plan will no longer be available after this date.
-Your student account will subsequently be billed the student only rate if you do not waive coverage in time.
+Yes, enrollment and/or waiver forms must be submitted by the waiver deadline to be effective.
+Your ability to waive inclusion on the Student Health Plan will no longer be available after this date.
+Eligible students who fail to waive in a timely fashion will be billed the Student Only rate (per MA State law).
+This charge cannot be reversed after the final waiver deadline.

-What if a student waived the student insurance coverage, but his or her health insurance coverage ends before the next enrollment deadline?
+What if a student waived inclusion in the Student Health Plan, but his or her health insurance coverage ends before the next enrollment deadline?
 Can that student enroll in the student health insurance after the enrollment deadline (i.e. sometime during the semester)?

 Yes.
 Losing existing coverage is considered a "qualified event."
-In this instance, yes you can enroll in the plan after the enrollment deadline provided you do so before 31 days after the expiration of your previous coverage.
-To complete this request, you must present documentation of your previous coverage and termination date.
+In this instance, you can enroll in the plan after the enrollment deadline provided you do so before 31 days after the expiration of your previous coverage.
+To complete this request, you must present documentation of your previous coverage and termination date (typically referred to as "End of Coverage" letter by insurance carriers).
 Please complete the "Qualifying Event" form, and turn it in with supporting documentation to the Office of Student Life Services.
 We will review your eligibility to enroll in the student health plan, based on this form and supporting documentation.

-How should I request 1099 forms for my taxes?
+How should I request a Form 1099 for tax purposes?